 There are three main plugin categories:

 - Effect plugins

-- Analyzer plugins
+- Utility plugins (Analyzing, Metering)

 Please note that many plugins can combine two or sometimes even the three of the functions above, but generally, their fundamental functions will be mainly related to only one.

 The primary role of these plugins is to create sound.
 It is generally done through virtual synths or samplers.

 Synthesizers have been vital in music production since their creation.
 They have shaped the sonics of many iconic records, giving them unique imprints that have lasted for more than decades.
 These were costly machines back in the day, and acquiring them implied making a significant investment.

 Nowadays, we have the software or digital versions of Analog Synths.
 A digital synth works the same way as an analog one.
 The difference is that the process is done entirely in the box, emulating the sound of the actual hardware (sometimes they don’t even represent the hardware, as we will see later).

 Synths all have more or less the same controls, but they are displayed in very different ways.
 Serum is, in my opinion, one of the best synths to make this as easy and interactive as possible without jeopardizing creativity for crazy patches.
 Here is a picture of what Xfer Serum looks like:

 Basically, at the top, you can see “OSC A” and “OSC B,” which will show the waveform of each oscillator.
 Below each one of them, you have specific controls to tweak them.
 At the left of that, you have an additional sub-oscillator and a noise generator.